Building a research program for non-researchers

 Within 9 months of launch, Bing in the Classroom was being used by over 4.5 million students in more than 5,000 schools across the US.

 Introducing a new biometrics research capability

 One of Bing’s design priorities is user delight, but success is difficult to gauge through click metrics alone.
 I led Bing’s first attempt to quantify the emotional impact of our designs through biometrics (facial EMG, EDA).
-I assembled a 9-person multidisciplinary team, designed the study, directed production of 7 videos as stimuli, and analyzed and presented the results.
+I assembled a 9-person cross-functional team, designed the study, directed production of 7 videos as stimuli, and analyzed and presented the results.

 The project strongly (and quantitatively) demonstrated the value of our emotional content, has been presented numerous times both internally and externally, and was recognized by Bing’s executive general manager as one of our major accomplishments of the year.